ItzTaqi/MediMorph/README.md

 Medimorph is a powerful, secure, and user-centered medication management platform built to support users in every step of their health journey.
 Whether you're managing one prescription or navigating complex treatment regimens, Medimorph provides intelligent tools, real-world insights, and advanced security to make medication management simple, informed, and personalized.

 🌐 Why Medimorph?

 Medication is more than just a schedule — it's a process that affects your mind, body, and daily life.
 Medimorph was created to transform that process.
 It doesn't just remind you when to take your medication — it helps you understand it, track your progress, learn from others, and stay connected to your broader health ecosystem.

-🔐 Robust Security & Biometric Login
+🔐 Robust Security & Biometric Login:

 We take your privacy seriously.
 Medimorph uses end-to-end encryption and supports biometric login (Face ID, fingerprint recognition) to ensure only you can access your data.
 Every user also receives a unique API key, allowing for secure data syncing across systems without compromising privacy.

 -> Biometric login for fast, secure access